Don’t have time to read the Guide now? We’ll email you a PDF copy.

 To be a successful day trader takes more than just a solid understanding of the markets.
 It requires having a day trader personality that, for example, enables you to handle the ups and downs of winning and losing trades, and includes the self-discipline to stick with a trading plan and avoid letting your emotions rule your trading decisions.

-Key day trader traits and psychological characteristics for spread bettors include the following:
+Key day trader traits and psychological characteristics for spread bettors include:

 - The ability to accept financial risks

 - The ability to react quickly to changing market conditions

 Let’s examine each of these in turn in order to provide you with someday trading psychology tips.

 Successful day traders have the mindset of an entrepreneur and all share one character trait: confidence in their ability to be successful at the work of trading.